beneath-hq/beneath/docs/example-applications/lending-club-investing.md

 ## Connect Metabase

-Now that we've uploaded both historical and real-time data to Beneath, let's connect a business intelligence tool so that anyone (inside or outside your organization) can play around with the data.
+Now that we've uploaded both historical and real-time data to Beneath, let's connect a business intelligence tool so that we can easily explore the data.
+Additionally, Metabase allows us to make dashboards public, so we can share them with teammates or outside parties.

 Assuming you have Metabase installed, you can link it to Beneath by connecting through BigQuery, which is one of the source destinations where Beneath stores your data under-the-hood.